vatpac-technology/sops/docs/terminal/sydney.md

     - Assigned `A080`

 All other aircraft coming from enroute CTA will be **Heads-up** coordinated to SY TCU prior to **20nm** from the boundary.

+!!! note
+    YSBK arrivals from the north or west may need [vertical restrictions](#ysbk-operations) communicated to Enroute during heads up coordination.

 ### SY TCU Internal
 #### SY / WS / RI